maemo-leste/maemo-user-guide/source/chapters/settings.rst

     |internet-connections-wifi-scan|

-You will be asked whether to scan for available WiFi networks.
+You will be asked whether to scan for available :term:`Wi-Fi` networks.

 If you want to add a hidden network, or one that is not in range, select *No* here.